nunomaduro/collision/README.md

 ### Ignore files from Stacktrace

-If you want to ignore specific Files or whole directory from the Printer Stack trace you can add the following to your `phpunit.xml`.
+If you have custom Assert methods which should be ignored by the Printer Stack trace the files or directories which should be ignored can be added the following way to the `phpunit.xml` file.

 ```xml
     <php>